awsdocs/amazon-application-discovery-user-guide/doc_source/ce-prep-agents.md

 ------
 #### [ Enable with the AWS CLI ]

-Data Exploration in Amazon Athena is enabled by Continuous Export explicitly being turned on through an API call from the AWS CLI\.
+Data exploration in Amazon Athena is enabled by Continuous Export explicitly being turned on through an API call from the AWS CLI\.
 To do this, the AWS CLI must first be installed in your environment\.

-**To install the AWS CLI and enable Data Exploration in Amazon Athena**
+**To install the AWS CLI and enable data exploration in Amazon Athena**

 1. Install the AWS CLI for your operating system \(Linux, macOS, or Windows\)\.
 See the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/) for instructions\.